On Pauling's residual entropy estimate for regular graphs with growing degree: Long closed trails

-\begin{lemma} For vertex $i \in [n]$, the distribution of $X_i$ is that of the sum of independent Bernoulli variables with parameters $1/(2j-1)$ for $j=1,\ldots,d/2$.
-Moreover, the random variables $X_1,\ldots,X_n$ are independent. \end{lemma} \begin{proof} Recall an Eulerian partition is uniquely described by a pairing of the edges at each vertex.
-Take an arbitrary (not necessarily random) pairing at every vertex other than~$i$.
-This defines a set of $d/2$ trails that start and finish at $i$ without intermediate visits to~$i$.
-Now choosing a random pairing at $i$ combines these $d/2$ trails into induced closed trails, in a way combinatorially equivalent to forming the cycles of the composition of two random fixed-point-free involutions on $d$ letters.
-Lugo has shown this distribution to be the sum of independent Bernoulli variables~\cite[Prop.\ 8.2]{lugo}.
-Since the distribution of $X_i$ does not depend on the pairings at other vertices, the random variables $X_1,\ldots,X_n$ are independent. \end{proof}
+where $B$ is such that $\sum_{i=1}^{m/2} \frac{1}{2i-1} \le \dfrac12\log (Bm)$. \end{proof} \begin{lemma} Consider an Eulerian graph with a vertex $v$ of degree~$m$.
+Then, in a random pairing, the distribution of the number of distinct induced closed trails that pass through $v$ is~$X(m)$.
+Moreover, the distribution is independent of the pairings at vertices other than~$v$. \end{lemma} \begin{proof} Take an arbitrary (not necessarily random) pairing at every vertex other than~$v$.
+This defines a set of $m/2$ trails that start and finish at $v$ without intermediate visits to~$v$.
+Now choosing a random pairing at $v$ combines these $m/2$ trails into induced closed trails, in a way combinatorially equivalent to forming the cycles of the composition of two random fixed-point-free involutions on $m$ letters.
+Lugo has shown this distribution to be $X(m)$~\cite[Prop.\ 8.2]{lugo}. \end{proof}